Advanced television: Features

-In his Advanced TV Advertising Forecast, Brian Wieser (Certified Financial Analyst formerly Global Forecasting for Interpublic Group's Magna) holds that Advanced TV advertising includes: "Video on Demand (VOD), requests for information (RFIs), long-form showcases, DVR advertising, interactive program guide advertising, addressable advertising, creative versioning and advanced trafficking systems."
+In his Advanced TV Advertising Forecast, Brian Wieser, Certified Financial Analyst formerly Global Forecasting for Interpublic Group's Magna, holds that Advanced TV advertising includes: "Video on Demand (VOD), requests for information (RFIs), long-form showcases, DVR advertising, interactive program guide advertising, addressable advertising, creative versioning and advanced trafficking systems."
 Advanced TV advertising can also be broadened to include digital incentive requests and direct response transactions.

-Advertiser demands for accountability will require new measurements of advertising effectiveness that differ from the "exposure" measurements now so prevalent for determining media cost and efficiencies.
-Exposure measurements will still have a significant role to play in both pricing and efficiency analyses; but exposure will be a first level of measurement: creating the initial opportunity to generate demand.
+Advertiser demands for accountability require new measurements of advertising effectiveness that differ from the "exposure" measurements now so prevalent for determining media cost and efficiencies.
+Exposure measurements still have a significant role to play in both pricing and efficiency analyses; but exposure will be a first level of measurement: creating the initial opportunity to generate demand.
 The concept of exposure will now have to be expanded from real time to include time-shifted and cross platform exposure.
 The second level of measurement for media pricing and efficiency will be for delivery of additional information.
 In some ways, this parallels the internet click through model.
 Here we measure and compensate the media for delivery of additional commercial content based on the requests of the audience.
 The third level of measurement is transactional.

 At this level, we measure response and compensate the media for assisting in generating the desired response: